PE535 vs PE800 Brother embroidery machine

 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-If you are thinking about investing in your first embroidery machine or buying one from someone else, you probably looked at the Brother entry-level consumer-grade embroidery machines.
-These two machines: the PE535, and the PE800, range in price from (currently) $269 to $510 and can be Amazon Primed right to your doorstep in 48 hours.
-But how do you know which Brother embroidery machine you should buy?
+If you If you are thinking about investing in your first embroidery machine or buying one from someone else, you have probably looked at the Brother PE535 vs PE800 embroidery machines.
+These are two of the most popular entry level embroidery only machines.
+But how do they compare?

 Both machines required the same weight bobbin thread: 90 wt.
 You can either buy 90 wt bobbin thread on a spool and wind the bobbins yourself of buy the pre-wound bobbins suitable for the Brother PE535 and the PE800.